 Strutt House in National Capital Area, Canada, by James Strutt, 1956; left photo: Strutt and family watching TV, courtesy of Fondation STRUTT Foundation Archives; right photo by Naquib Hossain.

 Gandhi Bhawan in Chandigarh, India, by Piere Jeanneret, 1961, photo Vanicka Arora, Associate Architect, DRONAH.

 The “Collegi” buildings in Urbino, Italy, by Giancarlo De Carlo, 1962—1982; photos by Giorgio Casali, Milano.

-For all these reasons, the initiative Keeping it Modern by the Getty Foundation, an international grant aimed to the restoration of modern architecture heritage, is truly important.
+For all these reasons, the initiative Keeping it Modern by the Getty Foundation, an international grant aimed at the restoration of modern architectural heritage, is truly important.

 Beginning in 2014, each year the Los Angeles-based foundation gives a donation for the conservation of significant examples of modern architecture across the world.

 In 2015, through a juried competition process, the Getty Foundation selected fourteen buildings, for the restoration of which it granted a total of $ 1,723,000.

 The objective is not only to help the preservation of the modern architectural heritage but also to promote the development of new professional figures, as well as state-of-the-art techniques and protocols, specialized in the conservation of the 20th-century architecture.

 The Solar Observatory Einstein Tower in Potsdam, Germany, by Erich Mendelsohn, 1921, exterior and interior; photos R. Arlt (top) and J. Rendtel (bottom) / Leibniz Institute for Astrophysics Potsdam (AIP)